JGCRI/pygcam/pygcam/doc/runProject.md

 =============

 runProject.py is a workflow management script for GCAM.
-It reads a single XML input file that defines one or more projects, one or more scenarios, and one or more workflow steps.
-The workflow steps for the chosen projectd and scenario(s) are run in the order defined.
+It reads a single XML input file that defines one or more projects, one or more groups of scenarios, one or more scenarios, and one or more workflow steps.
+The workflow steps for the chosen project and scenario(s) are run in the order defined.
 The script was developed for use with the [gcam-utils](https://bitbucket.org/plevin/gcam-utils/wiki/Home) scripts, however any scripts or programs can be called in workflow 'steps'.

 Command-line usage and the `project.xml` file elements are described below.